 The Drexel Neurosciences Institute performs innovative research in the College of Medicine's state-of-the-art laboratories.
 Researchers explore the basic sciences and perform translational research to provide patients with access to important clinical trials.
 Students work closely with Drexel neurologists and researchers, known for their groundbreaking work on Alzheimer's disease and related dementias, and chronic pain.
 It's our goal to advance the scientific understanding of neurodegenerative disease, stroke, brain tumors and other serious neurologic conditions — while also providing life-changing care and treatment.

-Current research at the Institute includes:
+Current research and clinical trials at the Institute focus on:

 - Alzheimer's disease

 - Movement disorders